 - The art of identifying what you want and then making inviting requests.

-- The skill of not taking things personally when other people can’t give it to you — knowing that that doesn’t reflect anything about the validity for YOUR ask.
+- The skill of not taking things personally when other people can’t give it to you.
+Knowing that that doesn’t reflect anything about the validity of YOUR ask.

 - How to know what’s really a NO for you, and how to set boundaries without blaming or shaming the other person.